5 Best Debt Settlement Companies

 • Free Consultation: Yes

 Accredited Debt Relief ranks high for customer service.
 Customers can get in touch with the company through fax, mail, email, phone, and live chat.
-The debt settlement company also has good reviews on Trustpilot.
+The company has also accumulated good reviews on Trustpilot.

 However, Accredited Debt Relief currently only offers services in 30 states and the District of Columbia, so it's not as widely available as some of the other options on our list.